 You’ll never know how disappointed I was to go to South Carolina in the early 90s and not see any Spanish moss.

-I have since visited and the moss is back and beautiful or spooky, however you see it.
+I have since visited and the moss is back and beautiful or spooky, however you feel it looks.

 What is Spanish Moss?